fusioncharts/dev_centre_docs/getting-started/react/add-drill-down-using-react.md

 * It uses events to notify your code when a link is invoked, a link item is opened, or a link item is closed.

 * It supports drill-down to an unlimited number of levels.

+## Create drill down

+To create drill down charts follow the steps given below:

+1. Create the JSON/XML data for the parent chart.
+This is called the parent data source.

+2. Append the data string or the data URL for the descendant charts within the parent data source.
+If you append the data string, the data for each descendant chart is embedded within the parent data source and is linked using unique data identifiers.

+Once you implement the steps above, the FusionCharts JavaScript class takes care of the rest.
+Let's see the steps in details.

 As an example here, we will consider a simple scenario of a parent chart with the single level of drill-down.